thingsboard/thingsboard.github.io/docs/user-guide/ui/devices.md

 ## Get Device Id

-Tenant administrator and customer users are able to copy device id to clipboard using "Copy Device Id" button.
+Tenant administrator and customer users are able to copy device id to the clipboard using "Copy Device Id" button.

  ![image](/images/user-guide/ui/device-id.png)